lsst-dm/dm_dev_guide/python/style.rst

 .. note::

-   Flake8 only validates code against PEP 8 specifications.
+   Flake8 validates code against PEP 8 specifications and also allows some configuration for line lengths and cases where PEP8 allows some ambiguity but where we require consistency.
    This style guide includes additional guidelines that *are not* automatically linted.

 .. _flake8: https://flake8.readthedocs.io